Libya ceasefire deal stalls in Moscow | DW | 13.01.2020

 Russian officials have hailed "progress," although Libyan warlord Haftar has delayed signing the agreement.
-Experts say the Kremlin is hoping to avert open confrontation between Turkish troops and Russian mercenaries.
+Warring factions are due in Berlin later this month to finalize a permanent cessation of hostilities.

 Russian Foreign Minister Sergey Lavrov said on Monday that most parties to the conflict have signed the agreement except for Libyan general-turned-warlord Khalifa Haftar and his ally Aguila Saleh, speaker of Libya's breakaway parliament in the east.